andrew/ultimate-awesome/README.md

 - [awesome-italian-public-datasets](https://github.com/italia/awesome-italian-public-datasets) - A selection of interesting Open dataset from the Italian Public Administration and Civic Data use cases.
 - [Collaborative_Perception](https://github.com/Little-Podi/Collaborative_Perception) - This repository is a paper digest of recent advances in collaborative / cooperative / multi-agent perception for V2I / V2V / V2X autonomous driving scenario.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
-- [awesome-mlops](https://github.com/pythondeveloper6/awesome-mlops) - All the available resources to master MLOPS from scratch .
 - [awesome-platform-engineering](https://github.com/shospodarets/awesome-platform-engineering) - Curated list of tools and resources for Platform Engineering.
 - [awesome-cordova](https://github.com/busterc/awesome-cordova) - :iphone: A curated list of amazingly awesome Cordova libraries, resources and shiny things.
 - [awesome-odoo](https://github.com/desdelinux/awesome-odoo) - A curated list of awesome Odoo resources.